StephenMiracle/frankenwp/readme.md

 # WordPress + FrankenPHP Docker Image

-An enterprise-grade WordPress image built for scalability.
-It uses the new FrankenPHP App Server without needing PHP-FPM.
-Popular caching extensions included (Redis, Memcached, opcache).
-It also runs on a non-root www-data user for modern security.
-Composer is also included if desired to add dependencies & run scripts via an extended image.

-The goal for this WordPress Docker image repository is to include everything needed for the majority of the use cases.
-You can deploy your WordPress projects directly from this image or use it as a starter for a custom image.
+An enterprise-grade WordPress image built for scale.
+It uses the new FrankenPHP server bundled with Caddy.
+Lightning-fast automated caching is provided through the cache-handler Caddy module.
+Default is set to local wp-content/cache location but can switch to other distributed options such as Redis if desired.

 ## Whats Included